abhinavpbabu/abhinavpbabu/README.md

 ## About Me

-Hi,
-- I love computers
-- I love using it
-- I make projects for myself
-- I build websites for others
-- sometimes I do freelance work
+Hi, I have graduated in Physics from keralavarma College, Now doing a paramedical course.
+I like programming and I sometimes work on websites as a hobby.

 ## Skills